fdrcdtrz/TETREES/README.md

 - MIPGap, the allowable optimality gap between the best feasible solution and the theoretical bound
 - MIPFocus, the solver emphasis (e.g., finding feasible solutions fast vs. proving optimality)
 - VarBranch, the branching strategy (e.g., reduced-cost or strong branching)
+- Heuristics, the fraction of runtime spent on heuristics.

 Global parameters such as the carbon intensity factor (`CI`) and power usage effectiveness (`PUE`) can also be configured.
 For a complete explanation of parameters and methodology, refer to [this paper](https://www.sciencedirect.com/science/article/pii/S138912862500444X).